 Although there are times when a CT scan is the best tool to diagnose a medical condition, there are ways to minimize the patient’s exposure to radiation.

-1. Optimizing DLP (Dose Length Product) – ensuring that DLP is appropriate for patient age/size and protocol within acceptable ranges to optimize safety and enhance clinically viable images.
-WSHA supports DIR as a platform.
+1. Optimizing DLP (Dose Length Product) – ensuring that DLP is appropriate for a patient’s age and that protocols are structured to support imaging exam DLP end-values within acceptable ranges to optimize safety and ensure clinically viable images.
+WSHA supports Dose Index Registry as a platform.

-3. Supporting Child-Sized Protocols – adjusting the parameters of an exam to fit the pediatric patient based on age/size categories and target ranges for DLP is expected to optimize safety and clinical image quality… noting that one size does not fit all.
+3. Supporting Child-Sized Protocols – adjusting the parameters of an exam to fit the pediatric patient based on age and/or size categories for imaging exam DLP end-values is expected to optimize safety and clinical image quality… noting that one size does not fit all.
+WSHA supports updating protocols to align with the age categories of the Dose Index Registry (ages 0 to 2, 3 to 6, 7 to 10, 11 to 14 and 15 to 18).
+Additional categories or subcategories may be determined by a physicist and radiologist.

 NEMA XR-29 (MITA Smart Dose) Standard